janseeuw/BPMN2-modeler/README.md

 # BPMN2-modeler
 Extended Eclipse BPMN2 modeler for decentralised workflows.
-Tooling offers monitoring and validation.
+The modeler has monitoring and validation features.